Azure-Samples/communication-services-authentication-hero-nodejs/AppCreationScripts/README.md

     ```

 ### Install AzureAD PowerShell modules
-The scripts install the required PowerShell module (Microsoft Entra ID) for the current user if needed.
+The scripts install the required PowerShell module (AzureAD) for the current user if needed.
 However, if you want to install it for all users on the machine, you can follow the following steps:

 4. If you have never done it already, in the PowerShell window, install the AzureAD PowerShell modules following these steps::